Australian Religion, Culture and Laws

 Religion in Australia

 There is no official religion in Australia.
-Because of this complete religious freedom it is illegal to discriminate against any individual or group on the basis of their religious beliefs.
+Due to religious freedom, it is illegal to discriminate against any individual or group on the basis of their religious beliefs.

-Here are the top 7 religions taken from the Australian Bureau of Statistics (ABS) 2016 Census data:
+Here are the top seven religions practiced in Australia, taken from the Australian Bureau of Statistics (ABS) 2016 Census data:

 - No religion – 30.1%